4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 ### 3.1 Step 1: Define the Sub Table Splicing Window

-Each row of the main table can splice multiple rows of data from the secondary table according to a certain column, and it is allowed to define the time interval or number interval of spliced data.
+Each row of the main table can concat multiple rows from the secondary table according to a certain column, and it is allowed to define the time interval or number interval of the data that can be combined.
 We use the WINDOW UNION to define the secondary table splicing condition and interval range.
 To make it easier to understand, we call this kind of windows as secondary table splicing windows.

 The syntax of creating a secondary table splicing window is defined as: